 Mega Aerodactyl – What This Raid Boss Is

-- You defeat it to earn Mega Energy, then Mega Evolve your own Aerodactyl
+- Mega Evolve your own Aerodactyl afterward

-Basic Traits:
+Basic Traits

 - Type: Rock / Flying